TAN-ZIXUAN/CPEN513/bb_partition/report/A3 Partition.md

 ### Kernighan-Lin /  Fiduccia-Matheyses

 Kernighan-Lin algorithm is implemented to do bi-partitioning.
-It is implemented for fast partitioning for benchmark files `twocm`, `cc`
+It is implemented for fast partitioning for benchmark files `twocm`, `cc`.
+However, Kernighan-Lin does not guarantee us a optimal result.
+I ran it multiply times to get a relatively good partition for `twocm` and `cc` .

 We use max heap queue to stores the unlocked nodes so that we can get or pop the nodes with the  highest gain.